NadiaPrasetyo/mRNA_Target_Selection/notes/meetings/weekly_paul-nadia_catchup/oct_16.md

   - > could be adapted for NZ/Australia specific (if data availability allows)
   - > only used 2 influenza subtypes and only considers HA protein antigenicity (no NA, etc)
   - > used a 12 layer multiple sequence alignment transformer (GPT model), linear regression, and convolutional neural network
+- doing: redoing some of the genomes using official completed assemblies and proteomes
+- doing: checking the subcellular localization of S.aureus complete proteome

+to do:
+- analysing in detail the variation in ssl3, 7, 11 - deeper alignment of which residues are important/ in positive selection (after confirmation)
+- draft a manuscript for current progress
+- finish up the ranking of the s.aureus proteins (that are exposed)
+-